Sales metrics: When, how, and why to track them

 Annual recurring revenue (ARR) refers to your organization’s overall predictable revenue across the entire year.
 It’s essential because it demonstrates your company’s growth and helps you forecast future revenue moving forward.
 To calculate ARR, simply add up the monthly revenue your team brings in from each customer and multiply that total by 12.

 Your business’s average revenue per user (ARPU) is the mean of revenue from each individual account or customer.
-It’s typically calculated per month or year, depending on your sales or business model (e.g. if your company offers monthly contracts, calculate ARPU on monthly basis; if you offer only annual contracts, calculate ARPU on a yearly basis).
+It’s typically calculated per month or year, depending on your sales or business model (e.g., if your company offers monthly contracts, calculate ARPU on a monthly basis; if you offer only annual contracts, calculate ARPU on a yearly basis).
 To calculate ARPU, divide your total revenue over a particular time period by your total number of users.

-Churn Rate
+Churn rate

 Your churn rate refers to the percentage of your customers who cancel their recurring subscriptions or jump ship when it’s time to renew.
 Since boosting your retention rates by just 5% can increase your profits by 25% to 95%, understanding and ameliorating churn is paramount to your company’s success.
 Calculate your churn rate by dividing the number of customers lost over a specific time period by the total number of customers at the beginning of that period.

-Buyer Sentiment
+Buyer sentiment

 Buyer sentiment is crucial because it allows your team to measure a buyer’s emotional reaction to an engagement.
 It can help you shorten your sales cycle, break buyer silence, and indicate where your team should invest its efforts.

-Leading and Lagging Indicators in Sales
+Leading and lagging indicators in sales

 Sales look to leading and lagging indicators to make predictions and evaluate their results.